-Learning some basic massage techniques is the first step towards giving a truly relaxing massage in the comfort of your home.
-You (and your partner) can benefit from a few simple moves that are easy to learn.
-Are you ready?
+Learning some basic massage techniques is the first step towards giving a massage that will provide great relaxation in the comfort of your home.
+You (and your partner) can benefit from a few simple massage moves that are easy to master.

 Think of your fingers as feathers.
 You want to lightly brush the skin.
 This particular technique is most effective at the end of the massage.